coolxeo/docker_elk_stack/README.md

            needed for deploying angularclient in firebase hosting)

 ###To deploy in production:
-        This is a continuos delivery project, so there is no such 'deploy to prod anymore', however for learning purposes here is how you do it handcraft:
+    This is a continuous delivery project, so there is no such 'deploy to prod' anymore, however for learning purposes here is how you do it handcraft:

     Pre-requisites:
-            A)Firebase account (free)
+        A) Firebase account (free)
-            B)'firebase init' command executed in angularclient. he will promp you questions, i recommend to choose the folder ./dist as the folder firebase will deploy in prod since 'grunt build' will put the minified version of our js and css there
+        B) 'firebase init' command executed in angularclient. he will promp you questions, i recommend to choose the folder ./dist as the folder firebase will deploy in prod since 'grunt build' will put the minified version of our js and css there
-            C)Change constants.js in angularclient to match your credentials
+        C) Change constants.js in angularclient to match your credentials

+    To deploy:
         1)grunt build
         2)firebase deploy